bbaillif/pytorch_dl4chem-geometry/README.md

 - LitCoordAE.py contains the model and its submodules
 - data_utils.py contains the data structure to be used as input for the model (CODDataModule, CODDataset and some other extracted from [GraphInvent](https://github.com/MolecularAI/GraphINVENT/tree/master/graphinvent))
 - MSDScorer contains the various (R)MSD functions coded in the original dl4chem.
 The default one to be used is kabsch (which finds the reference conformation rotation to minimize RMSD between predicted and reference conformations)
+- generate_test_molecules_COD.ipynb : Notebook to generate conformations as png (2D graph) and sdf (3D conformations) for COD test set molecules.
+The SDF contains 5 conformations : first one is reference from COD, second is LitCoordAE generated, third is the optimized generated, fourth is the RDKIT generated and fifth is RDKIT optimized generated
+- generate_test_molecules_QM9.ipynb : old notebook to generated conformations for QM9 test set molecules.
+This script and the previous should be merged and adapted to handle both datasets

 Only 2 datasets (QM9 and COD) can be processed (use dataset preprocessing notebook).
 Beware as it requires at least 12 Go RAM to handle the edges data.
 Don't forget to change the used data directory.